What is a refurbished phone?

 What do you get with a refurbished phone?

-To see how a refurbished phone compares to a brand-new handset, we ordered an iPhone 12 from a refurbished phone specialist, Affordable Mobiles.
-First things first, the iPhone arrived in a standard parcel.
-Upon opening it, we found that there was no official packaging included.
+We ordered an iPhone 12 from Affordable Mobiles, a refurbished phone specialist, to see how a refurbished phone compares to a brand-new handset.
+First, the iPhone arrived in a standard parcel.
+Upon opening it, we found that no official packaging was included.
 Instead, the iPhone 12 was well protected in a bubble wrap baggie.

-The iPhone 12 itself is box-fresh.
-No marks, smudges, fingerprints, or scrapes anywhere on the device.
-One thing that’s lacking is a plastic protector on the screen - that little sheet you try to not peel off for ages and then suddenly buckle and rip off.
+The iPhone 12 itself was box-fresh.
+There were no marks, smudges, fingerprints, or scrapes anywhere on the device.
+One thing that was lacking was a plastic protector on the screen—that little sheet you try not to peel off for ages and then suddenly buckle and rip off.
 While it’s in no way a necessity, it is something you get on a brand-new phone.

-So then all there is left to do is set up your new (refurbished) phone and you’re good to go.
+So, all that remains to do is set up your new (refurbished) phone, and you’re good to go.

 Where to buy refurbished phones